 Due to the downturn experienced by global and regional economies, most organizations are deciding to scrutinize their cost centers and implement measures to help them cut cost.
 Typically, the procurement depart department is one unit that is likely to come under scrutiny.
 When implementing cost cutting measures, organizations should be mindful.
 Why?
 This is in order not to compromise already existing controls put in place to reduce the risk of procurement fraud.

 4. Money laundering

 In the last few years, the Monetary Authority of Singapore has been carrying out a broad range of anti money laundering inspections.
-This is done on several financial institutions located in Singapore.
+This is doing on several financial institutions located in Singapore.
 The increase scrutiny by regulators may have led to the discovery of Anti Money Laundering (AML) and Countering Financing of Terrorism (CFT) related violations.
 The percentage of money laundering incidents reported in 2016 was 26 percent compared to the percent recorded in 2014.

 5. Bribery and Corruption

 Although the recorded number of bribery and corruption cases in Singapore is 17% which is still considerably lower.
 This is low when compare to the regional average of 28%.
 It remains one of the leading economic crimes Singapore base companies suffer.
 As a result, Governments around the region are continually stepping up enforcement.
 By building better cross border cooperation among enforcement agencies compared to before.
 The laws are also being tune to bring more clarity and focus to bribery and corruption offenses.